 Once your application is in, we will send our information pack which will tell you everything you need to know about adopting with us.
+Please make sure you read it before your homecheck, its full of useful information about what we look for in a home for our dogs.
 Your admin will guide you through the process and help match you to a dog if you have not yet seen one you’d like to adopt.
 Meanwhile, one of our home checkers will get in touch to arrange your appointment.

 NOTE: Some dogs have additional needs and therefore can only be homed in certain environments.
 Your admin will help you find your perfect match and give you as much information as possible.

 Almost anyone can adopt!
 Our prerequisites are below: